 Skip to main content

-What Are International Employment Laws?
+What Is International Employment Law?

 On a regional level, treaties like the EU labor law and North American Agreement on Labor Cooperation aim to promote social progress and improve the living and working conditions of the people in those territories.